RustyBridge/Serverless-Website-AWS-Terraform/README.md

 ## **Serverless Website on AWS using Terraform**

-A project where I aimed to host my Resume at https://gvasilopoulos.xyz, using AWS services provisioned with Terraform.
+A project where I aimed to host my Resume at https://gvasilopoulos.xyz, using AWS services, provisioned with Terraform.
 The inspiration came from The Cloud Resume Challenge (https://cloudresumechallenge.dev/docs/the-challenge/aws/)

 ### **Architecture diagram:**